Organised in conjunction with LS telcom

 - A thorough grounding in the radio spectrum and its application

-- Sessions from world experts including Professor Martin Cave
+- Sessions from world experts including Professors Martin Cave and William Webb

 - Learn through practical experience: spectrum orienteering and mock spectrum auctions